Carole Byard: Early life and education

 Byard was born in Atlantic City, New Jersey, to parents William "Bunny" Byard and Viola London-Byard.
 She had one sibling, an older brother, Michael Byard, who among other jobs, was a passionate gardener.

 In 1943, Byard's mother died when she was very young, and her large extended family became very important to her.
 Around that same time, her father was drafted in World War II.
 Byard was raised by her father and grandmother after her mother's death.

 Byard's father's family came from a Southern African-American tradition, and her paternal grandmother lived with them.
 Her father took over the role as head of the family when Byard's grandfather died.
 Her mother's family was from the Caribbean, from Barbados and Grenada – her mother was born on an island called Balboa in Panama while her grandfather worked building the Panama Canal.

 Byard attended New Jersey Avenue School, then Central Junior High and then graduated from Atlantic City High School.
 Byard credits high school teacher Priscilla Gerard as an early motivator who taught her about the seriousness of art.
-Byard got a four-year scholarship to an art school in Ohio, but couldn't afford to go due to the death of someone close to her and her father's becoming ill with cancer.
+Byard got a four-year scholarship to an art school in Ohio, but couldn't afford to go due to the death of someone close to her and her father becoming ill with cancer.

 Byard instead began working as a simulation pilot at the National Aviation Facilities Experimental Center near Atlantic City.
 She used this job to support herself while studying at Fleischer Art Memorial in Philadelphia from 1961 until 1963.

 Her mother's youngest sister Millicent lived in New York City, so after working and helping her father, Byard was able to go and live with her.
 From 1964 to 1968, Byard attended New York Phoenix School of Design at 33rd and Lexington, where she majored in illustration, and where she would later go on to teach.
 Byard also studied lithography with H. Morimoto and Robert Blackburn.